rust-bio/rust-htslib/README.md

 ensuring that the HTSlib submodule is fetched, too.
 If you only want to use the library, there is no need to clone the repository.
 Go on to the **Usage** section in this case.

-For information how to use Rust-Htslib, please see the [docs](https://docs.rs/rust-htslib).

 ### Usage

 Add this to your `Cargo.toml`: